-A good part of the families cherishes the so-called “family album.”
+Many families cherish the so-called “family album.”
 There are usually stamped images of major collective events.
 When you look closely at a photo, you can be intuitive about someone.
-What emotional “climate” reigns in the picture?
-What is the attitude of each other?
+What emotional “atmosphere” can be seen in the picture?
+What is the attitude toward each other?

-There are three main things to consider while making family genogram: structure, individual data and relationships between people.
+There are three main things to consider while making a genogram: structure, individual data, and relationships between people.

-The first thing to consider is the structure of a family genogram.
+The first thing to consider is the family structure.
 It is a schema that shows the relationships between the individual’s family members, including at least three generations.
-Although this element is not the most important for clinical or pedagogical study, it is essential to develop others correctly.
+Even though this component is not the most crucial for clinical or educational research, it is crucial for correctly creating other connections.

 Relevant information about family members

-The second important thing to consider is a series of data that provide essential information about the family members indicated in the first.
-These data can be related to objective data (such as the date of birth and death of individuals) and other more subjective ones.
+The second important thing to consider is a series of data points that provide essential information about the family members indicated in the first.
+These data can be objective (such as the dates of birth and death of individuals) or more subjective.

-Finally, the third thing to consider while making a genogram has to do with the links between different members of the family.
-However, in this case, we are not talking about blood or legal relationships, but about the emotional, affective, and psychological bond between them.
+Finally, the third thing to consider while making a genogram is to plot emotional links between different members of the family.
+We are not talking about blood or legal relationships, but about the emotional, affective, and psychological bond between them.

-Thus, all conflicts, affections, similarities in the emotional or thought level, and other similar elements within a family would be reflected in this element, which would be the most useful when carrying out a Pedagogical therapy or intervention.
+Thus, all conflicts, affections, similarities at the emotional or mental level, and other similar elements would be reflected in this element, which would be useful when conducting a pedagogical therapy or intervention.

 Basic Symbols and Lines Used in a Genogram

-The basic symbols of a genogram can refer to each member’s characteristics and circumstances or their relationships.
+The basic symbols of a genogram can be used to explain each member’s characteristics and circumstances or their relationships.

-Some of the lines that provide us with information about the interpersonal relationships that exist between family members are:
+Some of the symbols that provide us with information about the relationships that exist between family members are:

-The type of relationship that exists between two family members, in particular, can be represented in the genogram.
+The type of relationship that exists between two family members can be represented in the genogram.
 The encoding for reading is based on drawing lines that indicate aspects of the relationship between two people.

 - If there is a close and excellent relationship between the two members, two parallel lines will be drawn.